3cqs-coder/SymBot/docs/README.md

 Below are some additional tips to optimizing your system and SymBot performance.

 ### Swap space
 Swap space is a portion of a computer's hard drive or other storage devices that is used as virtual memory.
 It's like extra memory for your computer when the real memory (RAM) is full and prevents your computer from crashing when it runs out of memory.
 However, using swap space can slow down your computer, so you should only use it if you need it.
 The amount of swap space to use depends on how much memory your computer has and what you use it for, but it's typically recommended to have at least as much swap space as RAM.
 Creating and enabling swap space will vary depending on your operating system.

+You can use the `swapon` command to check swap space on Linux.
+Just type `swapon -s` in the terminal, and it will show you the currently active swap devices and their usage.
+If nothing is displayed, it means there is no active swap space.

+Another option is to use the `free` command with the `-h` option, which provides a human-readable summary of memory usage, including swap space.

 ### Heap size
 The Node.js heap size is the memory allocated for storing data in an application.
 You typically don't need to change the default size, but you might increase it if your app needs more memory due to lots of data or for performance reasons.
 You can adjust it with the `--max-old-space-size` flag when running your app, but be cautious about using too much memory.